 Eighth, is the second largest city in Maranhão and also the one with the lowest cost of living.
 Empress has about 250 thousand inhabitants.
 Its economy is constantly on the rise, thanks to the fact that the city is among the main energy poles in the Northeast.
 In addition, anyone who wants to live in Imperatriz do Maranhão can know that they will find a rich cultural and commercial diversity.

 The next in the list of cities with the lowest cost of living in Brazil is located in the state of Minas Gerais.
 Viçosa is known for its strength in education, hosting one of the main universities in the state, the Federal University of Viçosa (UVF), in addition to a calendar full of scientific-academic events and student meetings.
 Viçosa has just over 70 thousand inhabitants.
-With a lower cost of living than that of Brazilian capitals, the interior city is a good option, especially for students looking for cheaper cities.
+With a lower cost of living than that of Brazilian capitals, an interior city is a good option, especially for students looking for cheaper cities.

 6) Teixeira de Freitas

 Sixth, is Teixeira de Freitas, a city in the south of Bahia?
 The municipality has about 160 thousand inhabitants, and its population has grown by more than 80% in recent years.
 Considered the main municipality in the region, Teixeira de Freitas is among the cheapest cities, offering a very low cost of living for its residents.
-The city is also known for its stimulus to education, containing one of the strongest public teaching in all of Bahia.
+The city is also known for its stimulus to education, containing one of the strongest public teachings in all of Bahia.

 5) Novo Hamburgo